usuallycwdillon/vvna/README.md

 data files will need to wait until I (have a chance) to request permission from the authors to reshare their work.

 Data gets created/imported in this order, with resources metadata (the provenance chain) preceding each import:
-1. Time tree -- an in-graph representation of weeks and months in years in a timeline, beginning 1815
+0. (NA) Time tree -- an in-graph representation of weeks and months in years in a timeline, beginning 1815
-2. Levy Great Powers, Great Power Wars
+1. (DONE) import Levy Great Power Wars data
-3. import states2016.csv
-2. (DONE) import major2016
+2. (DONE) import `states2016.csv` and `major2016.csv`
+3. (DONE) import COW Diplomatic Exchange
-4. (DONE) import NMC_5_0-wsupplementary.csv
+4. (DONE) import COW_Trade_4.0 and Supplemental Trade Data
+5. (DONE) import `NMC_5_0-wsupplementary.csv`
-5. (DONE) import Gleditsch extended war data
+6. (DONE) import Gleditsch extended war data
-6. (DONE) import Diplomatic_Exchange_2006v1.csv
+6. (DONE) import Diplomatic Exchange_`2006v1.csv`
-7. import COW_Trade_4.0 and Trade Supplements
+7. (DONE) import COW Alliance-Orgs
-8. import cow_alliances
+8. (DONE) import World Religion
-9. import Intergovernmental_Organizations(v2.3)
+9. (DONE) import `MIDA_4.csv and import MIDB_4.csv`
-10. import MIDA_4.csv /
+10. (TODO) import COW Territorial Change
-11.    import MIDB_4.csv /
-11. import MIDLOC_1.1.csv
+11. (DONE) import `MIDLOC_1.1.csv`
-12. import Inter-StateWarData_v4.0.csv
+12. (TODO) import Inter-, Intra-, Extra-State Wars
-13. import Intra-StateWarData_v4.1.csv
+13. (TODO) import COW Territorial Contiguities
-14. import Extra-StateWarData_v4.0.csv /
+14. (DONE) Intergovernmental_Organizations(v2.3)
-15. import MID Narratives 200
+15. (TODO) import MID Narratives
-16. revise tasks 1-15 so that data is parsed correctly (regex?) from original sources without modifications. end of tasks
+16. (TODO) revise all above scripts so that data is parsed directly from original sources data without modifications.
+17. TBD
+18. TBD
+19. TBD
+20. (DONE) Add metadata fro geospatial information used in the [historical basemaps](https://github.com/usuallycwdillon/historical-basemaps)
+_end of tasks_

-Before I get started, I want to add nodes in the graph to represent years, since some data is about years as much as it about the state. e.g., `(state)-[:HAS_MILEX_IN]->(1818{began:date({year:1818, month:1, day:1})})` I am trying to follow ISO 8601, which specifies that the first week of the year begins on the first Thursday of the year (even though there was no ISO when the bulk of the data begins, in 1815.
+Before getting started, we want to add nodes in the graph to represent years, since some data is about years as much as it about the state. e.g., `(state)-[:HAS_MILEX_IN]->(1818{began:date({year:1818, month:1, day:1})})` The goal is to follow ISO 8601, which specifies that the first week of the year begins on the first Thursday of the year (even though there was no ISO when the bulk of the data begins, in 1815.
 The last week of the year always includes 28 December.
 The last day of the year, 31 December could occur on the first week of the following year.)